Configuration Best Practices

 The first bold line of text is the name of the person or family that the Task is about.

-The second line of text is the name of the Task.
+The second line of text is the title of the Task.

 The days left for the Task to be done is located in the upper right-hand corner.